PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

       branches.
     - Preserved production behavior and all six raw call positions;
       mechanical extraction remains the next checkpoint.
+    - Moved the complete matcher to `passes/dual_mul_concat_layout.py` with AST equivalence in `af26412`; the compatibility wrapper and all six raw positions remain.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage